Q: Why doesn't the "Print" button work when I register with Online Services ?

 A: HTTPS is a Web protocol built into browsers.
 It encrypts and decrypts user page requests.
 It also encrypts and decrypts information that is returned by Web servers.

 Q: How do I upgrade my browser?

-A: Citizenship and Immigration Canada has tested three web browsers that are proven to work with this service.
+A: Immigration, Refugees and Citizenship Canada has tested three web browsers that are proven to work with this service.
 You can link directly to these sites to download or upgrade your version of browser software.

 - Internet Explorer

-Citizenship and Immigration Canada is not responsible for any difficulties or problems in downloading and installing software.
+Immigration, Refugees and Citizenship Canada is not responsible for any difficulties or problems in downloading and installing software.
 Software suppliers are responsible for providing technical support.

 Q: How do I logout?